11 Surprising Things That Are Taxable

 Your state may want a piece of the action, too.
 Your home state will generally tax all your income (if it has an income tax)—including gambling winnings.
 But also watch out for a tax bill if you place a winning bet in another state.
 You won't be taxed twice, though.
 The state where you live should give you a tax credit for the taxes you pay to the other state.
 Also, check to see if your state allows a deduction for gambling losses.

-State taxes vary from state to state, so make sure you review your state's unemployment tax policies.
+Unemployment benefits are a form of income, and that income is taxable at the federal and, in some cases, the state level, too.
+(State treatment varies, so check out our State-by-State Guide to Taxes on Unemployment Benefits to see what your state does.)
 According to the IRS, unemployment compensation, for the most part, includes any amounts received under federal or state unemployment compensation laws, including state unemployment insurance benefits and benefits paid to you by a state or the District of Columbia from the Federal Unemployment Trust Fund.

 You have the option to have as much as 10% of your weekly benefits withheld for federal taxes.
 Taxpayers will receive a Form 1099-G from the IRS, which shows the amount received and the amount of any federal income tax removed from your benefits.
 Taxes may be withheld from unemployment benefits at the request of the benefits claimant by using Form W-4V, while others who choose not to have their taxes withheld may need to make estimated tax payments during the year.